A singularity at the criticality for the free energy in percolation: Higher derivatives of .

+We continue to take the $k$-th derivative.
+Before taking the $k$-derivative, we need to simplify the notations.
+By Lemma 3.1 and (4.1), for any $p < 0.5$, using the same discussion in (4.2), we only need to estimate $d^kR_{AB}(p, n)/ dp^k$ and $d^k R_i(p, n) / dp^k$ for all possible $A, B$ and for $i=2,3$.
+Without loss of generality, as we did before, we only estimate $dR^k_{AB}(p, n)/ dp^k$.
+For fixed $A$ and $B$, by the definition of (4.5),

+We need to make notations simpler.
+Let $I_1$ be a sign variable taking $+$ or $-$.
+We can rewrite (4.14) as

+where the above second and third sums take $I_1=+$ or $I_1=-$, and $f_1^{+}$ and $f_1^-$.
+If we continue to take another derivative, then

-Let us work on the first sum.
-We divide it into an intersection of an increasing event and a decresing event.
-More precisely, we collect all necessary occupied paths connecting $b$, $e$ and $f$ as an increasing event and all necessary vacant paths connecting $b^*$, $e^*$ and $f^*$, where these occupupied paths and vacant paths make ${\cal R}_1(b,e,f)$ occur.
-We then use the new Russo's formula for positive and negative events.
-Besides $b$, $e$ and $f$ we will need to handle another pivotal bond $g$.
-We denote by $B_4=v_1(g)+ B(m)$ the box containing $g$ and with side length $m$, where $m=\|v_1(g)- v_1(b)\|$.
-By the same argument as we did for $M_n'(p)$, we can show ${\cal Q}_4(g, (m-1)/2)$ occurs.
-We can use the rerouting method in Fig. 4 to separate this event from the other events.
-Note that the other events in the three boxes centered at $b$, $e$ and $f$ will contribute as the same as before, that is $(1/2-p)^{-1/3+\delta(|1/2-p|)}$.
-The new pivotal will contribute at most $\sum_{m=1}^{2n} mP_p({\cal Q}_4((m-1)/2)$.
-Then the upper bound of both the incresing and decresing events are less than
+Let us work on $dP_p({\cal R}_{AB}(b,f_1^{I_1}, n))/dp$.
+Since the topology is similar to Proposition 1, but needed many pages to prove, we just state these topology results in (4.17) without proofs.
+These topology results can also be convinced by Fig. 3.
+We divide ${\cal R}_{AB}(b,f^{I_1}_1, n)$ into the intersection of an increasing event and a decreasing event.
+More precisely, we collect all the necessary occupied paths connecting ${\bf 0}$, $b$ and $f_1^{I_1}$ as an increasing event and all the necessary vacant paths connecting ${\bf 0}$, $b$ and $f^{I_1}_1$ as a decreasing event, where these occupied and vacant paths make ${\cal R}(b,f^{I_1}_1, n)$ to occur (see Fig. 3).
+We then use the new Russo's formula for positive and negative events separately.
+Besides of ${\bf 0}$, $b$ and $f^{I_1}_1$, we need to handle a pivotal vertex $f^{I_1,+}_2$ for occupied paths and a pivotal vertex $f^{I_1,-}_2$ for vacant paths.
+Thus, we can use the sign notation $I_2$ to write